kubernetes/community/community/elections/2017/aaroncrickenberger_bio.md

 [The same thing we do every night Pinky...](https://www.youtube.com/watch?v=XJYmyYzuTa8)

 I will advocate for transparency and accountability in our decision making process.
 I will strive for simplicity and human-sized solutions to large-scale problems where possible.
-I will continue to push for community empowerment and ownership of key project responsbilities.
+I will continue to push for community empowerment and ownership of key project responsibilities.
 Narf.

 ## Where I work